apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/TransparentEncryption.md

 #### hadoop.security.key.provider.path

 The KeyProvider to use when interacting with encryption keys used when reading and writing to an encryption zone.
+HDFS clients will use the provider path returned from Namenode via getServerDefaults.
+If namenode doesn't support returning key provider uri then client's conf will be used.

 ### <a name="Selecting_an_encryption_algorithm_and_codec"></a>Selecting an encryption algorithm and codec